Paymentsense/Dapper.SimpleSave/contributing.md

 It is also quite helpful to include the relevant portions of your log file since, if you have log4net configured, SimpleSave will write a record of scripts build and executed, along with any errors to it.
 Note that these are logged mostly at INFO level so you may need to tweak your log4net configuration to see them.

 Bugs will be addressed as soon as humanly possible, but please allow ample time.
-For quicker responses, you may also choose to implement and contribute the bug fix.
+For quicker responses, you may also choose to implement and contribute the bug fix via a pull request.

 ## Fixing Issues

-Dapper.SimpleSave maintains several issues that are good for first-timers [tagged as Jump In on GitHub](https://github.com/Paymentsense/Dapper.SimpleSave/issues?labels=Jump+In&milestone=&page=1&sort=updated&state=open).
+Dapper.SimpleSave often maintains several issues that are good for first-timers [tagged as Jump In on GitHub](https://github.com/Paymentsense/Dapper.SimpleSave/issues?labels=Jump+In&milestone=&page=1&sort=updated&state=open).
 If one peaks your interest, feel free to work on it and let us know if you need any help doing so.

 ## New Features

-For those looking to get more deeply involved, [reach out](/Community) (TODO) to find out about our current efforts and how you can help.
-Medium or large contribution should begin by sending a message to the [Dapper.SimpleSave Developers List](https://groups.google.com/forum/?fromgroups#!forum/dapper-simplesave-dev) or should start as a basic pull request so that a discussion can be started.
+For those looking to get more deeply involved, [reach out](https://groups.google.com/forum/#!forum/dappersimplesave-developers) to find out about our current efforts and how you can help.
+Medium or large contributions should begin by sending a message to the [Dapper.SimpleSave Developers List](https://groups.google.com/forum/#!forum/dappersimplesave-developers) or should start as a basic pull request so that a discussion can be started.
 (TODO)

 The message should describe the contribution you are interested in making, and any initial thoughts on implementation.
 This will allow the community to discuss and become involved with you from the get go.
 If you receive positive feedback on the mailing list, go ahead and start implementation!
 You should also sign and return the Contributor License agreement, which is required for the Dapper.SimpleSave team to accept your contribution.